burntchipset/vespy-image-logger/README.md

     THIS SOFTWARE WAS MADE FOR RESEARCH AND EDUCATIONAL PURPOSES ONLY.
 THE CREATOR OF VESPY GRABBER IS NOT REPONSIBLE OF THE USAGE OF THIS SOFTWARE.
 <h3>Description</h3>

 Vespy Logger but better fr.
 Part of vespy 2.0 project.
 This is a python open source stub builder that recovers personal information from a windows OS computer, using a tkinter GUI with multiple settings to compile your stub.
+Please star the github repo for more updates (just click the star button icon on the top right, its free and supports development).

 <img align="center" src='https://media.discordapp.net/attachments/1098287991807557654/1101200248044523530/image.png?width=1440&height=621'>
 <h3>4/27 CHANGELOG</h3>